NEURODIVERSE COUPLES COACHING

 Once partners are able to view their unique difficulties and differences through a “neurological lens” they are often able to demonstrate greater compassion and a willingness to develop helpful strategies for improving their marriage / relationship.

-Does my partner/spouse have Asperger’s Syndrome / ASD?
+Does my partner/spouse have Asperger’s Syndrome or Autism?

 A formal diagnosis in adults can only be provided by a Psychologist and/or Psychiatrist who has significant experience working with people on the autism spectrum.
 However, many adults self-diagnose or identify as being on the autism spectrum or having an Asperger's profile.